githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/3-How-to-install-GitHub-Actions-Importer-CLI-Extension-and-ensuring-its-up-to-date.md

 - Jenkins
 - Travis CI

-Next we’ll tackle how to run the command, Audit, and how to interpret the information GitHub Actions Importer provides you.
+Next we’ll tackle how to run the different commands and how to interpret their results.